yenh-cs/yenh-cs.github.io/README.md

 #### **Measures of Central Tendency and Data Dispersion**
 The first stage of any machine learning project is to explore the data, and a crucial part of that exploration is understanding the measures of central tendency and dispersion.

-It's always a good idea to summarize the data by means of graphs:
+It's always a good idea to summarize the data by means of graphs.
 * For *nominal/ordinal* data, i.e. colors of the rainbow, types of animals, and political affiliations or grades in school (A, B, C, D, F), customer satisfaction ratings (very satisfied, satisfied, neutral, dissatisfied, very dissatisfied), and clothing sizes (small, medium, large) -> bar graph.
 * For *interval ratio varibale* (numeric data such house price) -> histogram.